-Before you go to leave, be sure to read these 50 essential Europe travel tips that you help you travel Europe like a pro!
+Before you go to leave, be sure to read these 50 essential tips for traveling to Europe that you help you travel Europe like a pro!

 Europe Travel Tips: 50 Things You Should Know Before Going to Europe